 - Then select an older version of Windows OS from the list.
 [Windows 7/8 recommended]

 - Now, click on Apply, and then OK to save changes.

-- Finally, reboot the computer to change effects immediately.
+- Finally, reboot the computer to change the effects immediately.

 You should be able to run your COD title on the Windows 11 computer now.

 Meanwhile, we should also mention that some recent reports are coming out that Call of Duty Warzone and Black Ops Cold War players on Windows 11 is getting banned permanently while using the Overwolf software together.
-The Call of Duty team is aggressively working on eliminating potential hackers and cheaters on the recent COD titles because normal players are getting affected a lot.
+The Call of Duty team is aggressively working on eliminating potential hackers and cheaters on the recent COD titles because normal players are greatly affected.

-Meanwhile, Call of Duty Cold War and Warzone PC players are reporting that upgrading to Windows 11 and then using the Overwolf software together is somehow causing them to be permanently banned from the COD titles with that respective account.
+Meanwhile, Call of Duty Cold War and Warzone PC players report that upgrading to Windows 11 and then using the Overwolf software together is somehow causing them to be permanently banned from the COD titles with that respective account.
 Now, the Overwolf team has also acknowledged the same issue.